-This award will advance a pilot program for service learning assistants, which will empower exceptional student-learners to help ensure service learning projects are transformative, meaningful, and reciprocal.
 Service Learning Assistants (SLAs) are paid student leaders who help coordinate and support service learning courses at KPU.
-SLAs are typically assigned to support 3 service learning courses per semester, working with faculty, students, and community partners.
-This pilot program is adapted from the Service Learning Assistants program at Tulane University.
+SLAs typically support new Work-Integrated Learning initiatives in collaboration with faculty, students, and community partners.
+This program is adapted from the Service Learning Assistants program at Tulane University.

 The program is open to all KPU undergraduate students.
 Students must submit a complete application, demonstrate experience in service learning or community service; and commit to participate in required orientation and ongoing training.
 Students are expected to be available the month prior to Spring classes for training and to learn about their placements.
 Students must be nominated prior to submitting an application form (students can self-nominate).
 Nominated students, if chosen, will be asked to submit a full application.

 - Must be enrolled, or intend to be enrolled, as a student at KPU in the Spring term